Shine Lawyers Main Logo

 Motor vehicle accident

-The rules around slow driving aren’t based on a minimum speed limit, but on a driver’s relationship to other motorists.
-According to rule number 125 of the Australian Road Rules a driver must not unreasonably obstruct the path of another driver or pedestrian.
+The rules around slow driving aren’t based on a minimum speed limit, but on a driver’s speed compared to other motorists.
+According to rule number 125 of the Australian Road Rules ‘a driver must not unreasonably obstruct the path of another driver or pedestrian’.
+In other words, if you are causing a problem on the road by driving under the speed limit, then you’re breaking the law.

-However, in situations such as heavy rain or busy pedestrian activity it may be necessary to drive at a significantly slower pace than normal.
+It’s important to remember that in some situations, such as heavy rain or busy pedestrian activity, it may be necessary to drive at a significantly slower pace than normal.
+And in those cases, it would be considered a reasonable speed.

 Safe driving practices